MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### titleCase

-Capitalize the first letter of each word and leave other letters lowercase.
+Capitalize the first letter of each word in a string.

 ```
 titleCase('<text>')